Make a Gift to the Institute of Urban Studies

 Thank you for your interest in the Institute of Urban Studies.

-James Parajon, Director of Community Development and Planning, City of Arlington "The Design Center has proven that it is an important and needed element for design and development in Arlington.
+Jim Parajon, Deputy Manager of Economic Development and Capital Investment, City of Arlington "The Design Center has proven that it is an important and needed element for design and development in Arlington.
 The Center's free conceptual design service has saved clients over half a million dollars through various entities; such as, neighborhood groups, non-profit organizations, local business, and the City."

-Charles P. Barnett, Assistant City Manager, City of Haltom City "The [community and business] surveys were critical in creating healthy dialogue between staff and council regarding the direction of the city."
+Chuck P. Barnett, Former Assistant City Manager, City of Haltom City "The [community and business] surveys were critical in creating healthy dialogue between staff and council regarding the direction of the city."

 Allison Thompson, Director, Cedar Hill Economic Development Corporation "[IUS] retreat facilitation services and reporting have provided the CEDC with a valuable product that already is being used by the board as a working tool for achieving board goals."